Fun with Veal

-"Fun with Veal" is the 4th episode of the sixth season of the animated television series South Park, and the 83rd episode of the series overall.
-It is the 5th episode in production order.
+"Fun with Veal" is the fourth episode of the sixth season of the animated television series South Park, and the 83rd episode of the series overall.
+It is the 4th episode in production order.
 It originally aired in the United States on Comedy Central on March 27, 2002.
-In the episode, Stan and the boys are horrified when they find what veal is made from, and then kidnap all the baby cows from a local ranch.
+In the episode, Stan and the boys are horrified when they find what veal is made from, and then kidnap all the baby cows from a local ranch in South Park.